sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 It will help to make collaborative working methods the default for ESDC's work internally and with others.

 It is important to stress that the principles and the Action Plan relate to existing work processes.
-Open standards and OSS are already being used across the GC and in some parts of ESDC there is an established OSS-like culture.
+Open standards and OSS are already being used across the GC and in some parts of ESDC there is an established working in the open culture.
 We simply need to do more and continuously improve.

-The principles of this strategy will help choose strategically between closely competing software solutions.
-They will allow ESDC to choose non-open technologies where required, while planning for future open standards and OSS alternatives.
-They give our developers the flexibility to gain expertise on the diversity of open standards and OSS platforms, and in return, empower ESDC to learn about innovative new solutions.

 The principles are consistent with "state of the art" GC policies (see [Build a world class public service](#build-a-world-class-public-service).
 They are aligned with the [Mandatory Procedures for EA Assessment](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and the [Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html), in particular "Maximize reuse", "Work in the open by default" and "Use open standards and solutions".